joshsleeper/saml2aws/README.md

-        --subdomain=SUBDOMAIN      OneLogin subdomain of your company account. (env: ONELOGIN_SUBDOMAIN) -p, --profile=PROFILE          The AWS profile to save the temporary credentials. (env: SAML2AWS_PROFILE) --resource-id=RESOURCE-ID  F5APM SAML resource ID of your company account. (env: SAML2AWS_F5APM_RESOURCE_ID) --config=CONFIG            Path/filename of saml2aws config file (env: SAML2AWS_CONFIGFILE)
+        --subdomain=SUBDOMAIN      OneLogin subdomain of your company account. (env: ONELOGIN_SUBDOMAIN) -p, --profile=PROFILE          The AWS profile to save the temporary credentials. (env: SAML2AWS_PROFILE) --resource-id=RESOURCE-ID  F5APM SAML resource ID of your company account. (env: SAML2AWS_F5APM_RESOURCE_ID) --credentials-file=CREDENTIALS-FILE
+                                   The file that will cache the credentials retrieved from AWS.
+When not specified, will use the default AWS credentials file location. (env: SAML2AWS_CREDENTIALS_FILE)

   login [<flags>]
     Login to a SAML 2.0 IDP and convert the SAML assertion to an STS token.

     -p, --profile=PROFILE      The AWS profile to save the temporary credentials. (env: SAML2AWS_PROFILE) --duo-mfa-option=DUO-MFA-OPTION
                                The MFA option you want to use to authenticate with --client-id=CLIENT-ID  OneLogin client id, used to generate API access token. (env: ONELOGIN_CLIENT_ID) --client-secret=CLIENT-SECRET
                                OneLogin client secret, used to generate API access token. (env: ONELOGIN_CLIENT_SECRET) --force                Refresh credentials even if not expired.
         --credential-process   Enables AWS Credential Process support by outputting credentials to STDOUT in a JSON message.
         --credentials-file=CREDENTIALS-FILE
                                The file that will cache the credentials retrieved from AWS.
 When not specified, will use the default AWS credentials file location. (env: SAML2AWS_CREDENTIALS_FILE)

   exec [<flags>] [<command>...]
     Exec the supplied command with env vars from STS token.

     -p, --profile=PROFILE  The AWS profile to save the temporary credentials. (env: SAML2AWS_PROFILE) --exec-profile=EXEC-PROFILE
                            The AWS profile to utilize for command execution.
 Useful to allow the aws cli to perform secondary role assumption. (env: SAML2AWS_EXEC_PROFILE)
         --credentials-file=CREDENTIALS-FILE
                            The file that will cache the credentials retrieved from AWS.
 When not specified, will use the default AWS credentials file location. (env: SAML2AWS_CREDENTIALS_FILE)

   console [<flags>]
     Console will open the aws console after logging in.

         --exec-profile=EXEC-PROFILE
                            The AWS profile to utilize for console execution. (env: SAML2AWS_EXEC_PROFILE) -p, --profile=PROFILE  The AWS profile to save the temporary credentials. (env: SAML2AWS_PROFILE) --force            Refresh credentials even if not expired.
         --link             Present link to AWS console instead of opening browser --credentials-file=CREDENTIALS-FILE
                            The file that will cache the credentials retrieved from AWS.
 When not specified, will use the default AWS credentials file location. (env: SAML2AWS_CREDENTIALS_FILE)

   list-roles
     List available role ARNs.